 De-stress and get plenty of sleep.
 Many in their 20s are busy studying, working and socializing, and getting 7-8 hours of sleep a night isn’t always happening.
 Did you know that stress and therefore lack of sleep can negatively affect the skin?
 Stress not only affects acne flare-up, in general it worsens the overall skin condition.
 It induces the adrenal glands into overproduction of cortisol, a steroid, which in turn makes sebaceous glands produce more oil and make skin extra oily.
 This the reason why in stressful periods, people experiencing an increase in acne get more inflamed, puss-filled papules than simple whiteheads or blackheads.

-Consult with your doctor to experiment with different types of birth control pills.
-If you are someone who takes birth control pills, particularly for a long period of time, I would greatly recommend checking with your doctor to possibly experiment with different types.
+Consult with your doctor to experiment with different types of birth control pills to control acne.
+If you are someone who currently takes birth control pills, particularly for a long period of time but are now experiencing increased breakouts, I recommend checking with your doctor to experiment with different types.
 Many of my clients have found that making a change can have a positive influence in lessening acne and occasional hormonal breakouts.
 Some examples of FDA-approved birth control pills that seem to lessen breakouts include Ortho Tri Cyclen, Yaz, and Estrostep but your doctor can help to determine the best course of action.
 If you are not someone who is taking the pill, it may help due to the affect on natural hormonal balance.

 Load up on topical skin hydrators.
-To combat dehydration in the skin, introduce serums like Skin Drink which uses the humectant Hyaluronic Acid which holds up to 1000 times its weight in water.
+To combat dehydration in the skin, introduce serums like Skin Drink which uses the humectant, Hyaluronic Acid which holds up to 1000 times its weight in water.
 Simply put, your skin gets really hydrated, skin cells get plump and moist and the skin has a fresh glow.
-Skin Correcting Serum is also a hydrating way to address breakouts.
+Skin Correcting Serum is also a hydrating way to address breakout prevention.

 Use a gentle, antibacterial cleanser to prevent monthly hormonal breakouts.
 Since the chemistry of your skin changes during your menstrual cycle, switching up your cleanser (not your entire routine) can help head off a breakout.
 A perfect acne-fighting cleanser is AHA/BHA Cleansing Gel which utilizes salicylic acid and gentle micro beads to deep clean the pores.
 It was actually awarded “Best Cleanser for Oily Problem Skin” by Allure Magazine.
 Since it’s sulfate-free, it won’t dehydrate or irritate the skin.
 Start about three days before your period hits, as that’s when hormones begin to change, and continue through the week.
-When you’re not experiencing breakouts, Luxe Mint Cleansing Gel is excellent to deep clean the pores, brighten up tired skin and leave the skin feeling refreshed.
+When you’re not experiencing breakouts, a gentle, sulfate-free cleanser for your skin type will clean the pores and remove makeup.

 Limit sugary carbohydrate foods in your diet.
 Another key aspect of preventing hormonal breakouts may have to do with what you put in your mouth.
 Those sugary carbs so many young women crave during their period may be the very thing causing the breakout to occur.
 They can cause a prolonged increase in insulin levels and increase acne.
 So try cutting back on the carbs, especially prior to your period, and you may find you’ll experience less monthly blemishes.